I-Gave/meta-auth/README.md

 ```
 $ npm install meta-auth --save
 ```
-Include  he middleware in your express routes
+Include the middleware in your express routes
 ```
 const metaAuth = require('meta-auth')();